adamtilson/ense271/lab-4/lab-doc.md

 This is all you need to do to link pages together in your prototype.
 In the next sections we will work on animations to bring the pages to life.

-We can also connect the `Weird Stuff` page to the three sub pages...
+While we're linking pages, notice that the `Weird Stuff` page should link to three sub pages...

 ![Weird stuff lints](res/10.1-weird-stuff.png)

-Using these animation settings:
+This time, use these animation settings:

 ![Transition Settings](res/10.3-transition-settings.png)

+We don't typically see these kind of animations on the web, but they may be used in a mobile app.

-Each of these pages has a back button, which we can wire back to the previous page.
+Each of these pages has a back button, which we can wire back to the weird stuff page.
 We should also choose an animation that mirrors the one which arrives at this page:

 ![Back](res/10.2-back.png)